The prescribed mean curvature measure equation in non-parametric form: Abstract

 \section{Abstract}

-We introduce a weak formulation of the non-parametric prescribed mean curvature equation with measure data, and show existence and several properties of $BV$ solutions under natural assumptions on the prescribed measure.
-Our approach is direct, as it does not rely on approximate solutions, and requires the combination of various ingredients, including the theory of $\lambda$-pairings, a new refinement of Anzellotti-Giaquinta approximation, and convex duality theory.
+We introduce a weak formulation of the non-parametric prescribed mean curvature equation with measure data and show the existence and several properties of $BV$ solutions under natural assumptions on the prescribed measure.
+Our approach does not rely on approximate or viscosity-type solutions and requires the combination of various ingredients, including Anzellotti's pairing theory for divergence-measure fields and its recent developments, a refinement of Anzellotti-Giaquinta approximation, and convex duality theory.
 We also prove a Gamma-convergence result valid for suitable smooth approximations of the prescribed measure, and a maximum principle for continuous weak solutions.
-We finally construct an example of non-uniqueness showing the sharpness of the continuity assumption for the validity of the maximum principle.
+We finally construct some examples of non-uniqueness, showing at the same time the need for the continuity assumption in the maximum principle, as well as an unexpected feature of weak solutions.